-This British Columbia man had a terrifying confrontation with a charging grizzly in his front yard last month, and ended up shooting the bear while it was just a few feet away.
+This British Columbia man had a terrifying confrontation with a charging grizzly and shot it from mere feet away.

 Grizzly bears are known for being aggressive, tough, and incredibly fast.
 Lawrence Michalchuk of Bella Coola, British Columbia recently got a firsthand lesson about how quickly things can go wrong with those bears when he tried to scare a sow and her cubs off his lawn with a shotgun.